Summary

 When to choose each:

-- GCN: Best for small to medium transductive tasks where simplicity and speed matter more than fine-grained neighbor weighting.
-Great baseline.
+- GCN: best for small-to-medium transductive tasks where simplicity and speed are more important than fine-grained neighbor weighting.
+An effective baseline.

-- GAT: Best when neighbor importance varies significantly and you need interpretable attention weights.
+- GAT: best when neighbor importance varies significantly and interpretable attention weights are valuable.
 Strong on citation networks, knowledge graphs, and heterogeneous graphs.

-- GraphSAGE: Best for large-scale inductive tasks where you need mini-batch training and the ability to generalize to unseen nodes.
-The go-to choice for production recommendation systems with millions of users.
+- GraphSAGE: best for large-scale inductive tasks that require mini-batch training and generalization to unseen nodes.
+The standard choice for production recommendation systems with millions of users.

 Real-World Applications